square/square-python-sdk/doc/models/update-wage-setting-response.md

 # Update Wage Setting Response

-Represents a response from an update request, containing the updated `WageSetting` object or error messages.
+Represents a response from an update request containing the updated `WageSetting` object or error messages.

 ## Structure